 Cut a banana leaf to the size of your frying pan.
 Apply ½ cooking oil on the frying pan.
 Place the banana leaf on the pan.
 Apply 1 tsp cooking oil on the banana leaf.
 Place 2-3 fish over this leaf.
 Cover the frying pan for 3 minutes till the fish gets cooked.
 During this time, the banana leaf may release some water, but do not bother.
 Now remove the lid of the pan and cook the fish on a low flame, without covering the pan.
 After 5 minutes, turn the pieces of fish over.
 Continue frying the fish without covering the frying pan.
 Your pan fried fish or Kerala fish fry in banana leaves will be ready to eat in 15 minutes.

-Have your noticed?
+Did you notice?
 We just used one and a half tsp cooking oil for this Kerala fish fry recipe.
 This recipe tastes just as good as a normal fish fry recipe, without using too much of oil.
 Also, the smell that emanates when frying fish is minimal if you use banana leaves for the purpose.

 In India, plantains are in plenty.
 You also get fresh banana leaves at the local grocers’ if you place an order for it, a day before.
 You can substitute banana leaves with any other locally available leaves which are big enough to hold at least 2 pieces of fish.